-Spearheading the “Yoga for the Householder” movement in the world, the Institute serves thousand people daily for training, health benefits and consultations.
-It also offers Yoga teacher-training courses as well as publishes books on yoga therapy, asanas, pranayam, couples counseling, traditional scriptures, ethics for everyday life, and a variety of other subjects on yoga education.
+Spearheading the “Yoga for the Householder” movement in the world, the Institute interacts with over a thousand people everyday for training, health benefits and consultations.
+It also offers Yoga teacher-training courses, and brings out books on yoga therapy, asanas, pranayam, couples counseling, traditional scriptures, ethics for everyday life, and a variety of other subjects on yoga education.

-Shri Yogendraji’s son, Dr. Jayadeva Yogendra, who is the President of The Yoga Institute, continues to carry on the Founder’s legacy in a sincere way.
-World famous Yog Guru, Smt.
-Hansaji Jayadeva Yogendra is the Director of The Yoga Institute and also serves as President of The International Board of Yoga.
+Shri Yogendraji’s son, Dr. Jayadeva Yogendra, who passed away recently, was a sincere and committed torch-bearer of the founder’s legacy.
+His spirit continues to guide us.
+Yog Guru, Smt.
+Hansaji Jayadeva Yogendra, well-known all over the world, is now the Director of The Yoga Institute and also serves as President of The International Board of Yoga.

-The faith in a higher reality will instil a positive approach of life and will definitely lead to a reduction in floating states of anxiety responsible for many psychosomatic and neurotic conditions.
-One would learn to participate fully in any and all day.
-This would lead to a joy in living and meaningfulness of life.
-The life school would prepare men and women to live well in the world again.
-They will not only learn this but will be able teach it to others as well, through sharing.
+Faith in a higher reality and a broader, philosophical outlook can instill a positive approach to life, and neutralize the anxiety responsible for many psychosomatic and neurotic conditions.
+It enables total and joyful participation in life, it imparts meaning to life.
+A life-school prepares men and women to live fuller lives.
+Besides learning it themselves, they also learn to share it with others.
 Can we dream of such centers of learning in the country?
-It does not matter if we call this life-school “The Yoga Institute” or we call it by other names.
-There is an overwhelming need today for such life-schools in the society.
-What we seem to be lacking is not various skills involved in our work or massive information related to it but actual living models and living experiences for the fullness of life.
+It does not matter if we call this life-school “The Yoga Institute” or by any other name.
+There is an overwhelming need today for such life-schools in society.
+What is lacking is not the skills or knowledge required to build such a school, but actual living models of such a school.
+The Yoga Institute seeks to fill this vacuum.